 Some spouses may choose to meet with their reviewing attorney at the end of the mediation process so they can look over all the financial documents prepared in mediation and the draft separation agreement.
 Some spouses go to a review attorney only once at the beginning of the process, others go to an independent attorney at the beginning and end of mediation, and others don’t go at all.

 An independent reviewing attorney charges by the hour and the cost should not be more than one to two hours of his or her hourly rate.

-If you use a mediator who is also an attorney, they can help you file all the court paperwork which can include: starting the dissolution of marriage action, preparing and filing the necessary financial disclosure documents such as financial affidavits, child support guidelines and preparing the separation agreement, and final papers to be presented with the court.
-Often a state marshal or Sheriff does not need to be used to serve the divorce papers, if a waiver of service is signed by the defendant in the presence of a divorce mediator who is also an attorney.
+If you use a mediator who is also an attorney, they can help you file all the court paperwork which can include: starting the dissolution of marriage action, preparing and filing the necessary financial disclosure documents such as financial affidavits, child support guidelines, and preparing the separation agreement, and final papers to be presented with the court.
+Often a state marshal or Sheriff does not need to be used to serve the divorce papers if a waiver of service is signed by the defendant in the presence of a divorce mediator who is also an attorney.

-How long a mediate divorce takes depends on the complexity of the issues and ability of the individuals to be flexible as they negotiate a fair agreement.
+How long a mediate divorce takes depends on the complexity of the issues and the ability of the individuals to be flexible as they negotiate a fair agreement.
 The average mediated divorce case takes at least four to five sessions (2 – 3 hours each) spread out over 3 or 4 months.
 More complex cases can take up to 6 months to complete.